Uploaded image for project: 'JDK'

 Restrictions

-The jlink tool in a JDK build that was configured with --enable-linkable-runtime has a few limitations when compared to the jlink tool in a JDK build created with the default configuration:
+The jlink tool in a JDK built with --enable-linkable-runtime has a few limitations compared to that in a JDK built with the default configuration:

 • jlink cannot be used to create a run-time image that itself contains the jlink tool.
-The jlink tool is in the jdk.jlink module and the following fails:
+The jlink tool is in the jdk.jlink module, so this fails:

-This restriction may be re-visited in the future if it proves problematic.
+We may revisit this restriction in the future if it proves problematic.

-This restriction is necessary to prevent jlink creating a run-time image with ad hoc or insecure configuration.
-If the security configuration is changed, e.g. changed to enable an obsolete message digest algorithm that is disabled by default, then it would be inappropriate to copy this configuration to the new run-time image.
+This restriction prevents jlink from creating a run-time image with an ad-hoc or insecure configuration.
+If the security configuration was changed to, e.g., enable an obsolete message-digest algorithm that is disabled by default, then it would be inappropriate to copy that configuration to the new run-time image.

-• Cross-linking, e.g., running jlink on Linux x64 to create a run-time image for Windows x64, is no longer possible.
+• Cross-linking, e.g., running jlink on Linux/x64 to create a run-time image for Windows/x64, is not possible.

 Alternatives